ishmumzaman/Winter-2024-projects/Space Invasion/readme.md

-# Banana Attack Game
+# 2D Banana Attack Game

 This project is a humorous 2D game created using the pygame library.
-The main idea came from a personal interest in game development and a desire to learn how pygame works.
+(Initial idea was to make a Space Invasion like game)The main idea came from a personal interest in game development and a desire to learn how pygame works.
 The player sprite is a picture of the developer, and the enemy sprite is a picture of a friend.
 This was done as a playful gift, where a banana projectile is used to shoot the friend’s image.
 Through making this project, the developer gained a deeper understanding of how event loops, collisions, sprite movement, and sound playback function in pygame.

 ## Summary of the Game